TheImagingSource/IC-Imaging-Control-Samples/Create Camera Properties Source Code/README.md

 All properties are generated using templates, only the property name, the item ID and element ID are variable.
 The IC Imaging Control VCDProperties know five interfaces for properties:
 - range, which is an integer value
 - absolute, which is a double value
-- switch, which is a bool value for e.g. automatics on an of
+- switch, which is a bool value for e.g. automatics on an off
-- push, which executes a function, e.g. white balance one push,
+- push, which executes a function, e.g. white balance one push
-- mapstrings, which contains a list of strings.
+- mapstrings, which contains a list of strings

 Therefore, there are five templates, one for each interface.